bthomas2622/copilot-metrics-export-action/README.md

   enterprise-team-name: engineering
 ```

-Generate a CSV for Copilot usage for an enterprise and all enterprise team:
+Generate a CSV for Copilot metrics for an enterprise and all enterprise teams:
 ```yaml
 uses: bthomas2622/copilot-metrics-export-action@v1.2
 with: